shawnd29/midnight/index.md

 layout: default
 ---

-## Introducing xEDA&ML:  A Streamlined EDA and ML platform
+## Introducing RapidInsights:  A Streamlined EDA and ML platform

 The main goal of this project is to build a no-code platform that explains the data behind the model.
 The 2 main objectives are: <br />